 She pointed out that frequently, a CEO may want to “hide” a crisis or a bad decision.
 A true PR pro must convince a CEO that a decision was wrong and he or she must change tactics and their response to the media—quickly.
 She added, “Don’t hide or wait.
 It’s important to address the issue immediately.
 Some of the most common mistakes I’ve have seen CEOs make in terms of public relations are not listening to their PR team, not preparing for an interview, not realizing that nothing is really ‘off the record,’ and not understanding the on-the-ground reality of what their front-of-the-line employees are going through during a crisis.”

 Known for her extensive experience in crisis management, Marshall has dealt with a number of crisis where the CEOs did not handle a situation well.
 In one instance, she was working at a major resort when a tragedy occurred.
 “The resort featured a “swim with the dolphin” program, and unfortunately, two of the dolphins suddenly died.
 The backlash was so huge, even Greenpeace was protesting outside the resort.
-But instead of dealing with this honestly, the CEO recommended to avoid showing the dolphin area to any journalists—a true impossibility since their lagoon was a focal point of the resort.”
+But instead of dealing with this honestly, the CEO recommended avoiding showing the dolphin area to any journalists—a true impossibility since their lagoon was a focal point of the resort.”

 She continued, “If we followed this bad advice, it would have caused the resort’s problems to worsen, but I had to convince them to tell the truth and show that we care about the dolphins and the environment.
-We then launched an educational program, and found the cause of the dolphin deaths was from a toxin from a nearby golf course.
+We then launched an educational program and found the cause of the dolphin deaths was from a toxin from a nearby golf course.
 After we identified the problem, we were able to clean the area and ensure the other dolphins were healthy.”

-Marshall shared another example from years later, when she was working with a luxury resort that hosted a group of influencers.
+Marshall shared another example from years later when she was working with a luxury resort that hosted a group of influencers.
 She explained, “We held a dinner in the hotel’s restaurant and unfortunately almost everyone had food poisoning the next day.
 But instead of doing the right thing, taking the blame and showing remorse, the CEO remarked that they probably caught the flu and didn’t apologize.
-I did everything I could to help the group, and wrote an apology letter to each person myself.
+I did everything I could to help the group and wrote an apology letter to each person myself.
 It was seriously a miracle that nothing bad was written about that experience, but I’m sure those influencers won’t be returning to that resort.
 If the CEO had responded in a kinder way, those individuals would have felt like we cared about their well-being.”

 Marshall believes that CEOs should choose wisely when selecting their public relations directors or agencies, as those are the people who will be guiding them during a crisis.
 She said, “You definitely don’t want a ‘yes’ person or someone who is inexperienced.
 A tough, smart PR person can save you from a major crisis or a great embarrassment.
 A professional PR pro is always prepared for anything—and provides the most valuable advice.”